ignium559/AC_New_Horizons_JSON/README.md

 data_url                 //Page data was pulled from based on Creative Commons licence (string)
 ```

-*Note: A few villagers are included in the list whose data appears in the game, but are not used at this time*
+The following is a list of villagers whose data appears in the game (and the json file), but remain unused at this time:
-The following is a list of those villager:
 - Chai
 - Chelsea
 - Étoile